Solve single photon detector problems: Scheme and performance

-where $|0\rangle,|1\rangle,|+\rangle,|-\rangle\in C^{2}$ are states employed in BB84 protocol while $|2\rangle$ is a state orthogonal to both $|0\rangle,|1\rangle$, and $x,y$ denote the partite.
-Our scheme is described as follow.
+Let us first take the BB84 protocol as an example.
+Our scheme is described as follows.
 The legitimated partner implements steps before measurement in BB84 protocol in the first place, in which Alice sends encoded states to Bob.
-When Bob receives a pulse, he chooses a basis to measure but copies the state several times before measuring.
-Then he measures all copies via the chosen basis and determines the bit by measurement outcomes.
-Other steps are the same as in BB84 protocol.
-See Figure 1.
+When Bob receives a pulse, he chooses a basis to measure and copies the output state via C-NOT gates and sources with orthogonal polarization $d$ times, obtaining $d+1$ states, before detecting.
+Then he detects all $d+1$ states via SPD after measuring their polarization again and determines the bit by $m$ expected outcomes.